We hear all the time how hard it is to find and select a good contractor. So we have some tips for you:

 4. You should always check the license and insurance of any company before you hire them.
 This might be the most important aspect of hiring a contractor.

 Maryland, Virginia, and DC require any person or company doing any level of home improvement to have a license.
 Even 'handymen' are required to carry a license.
 Hiring a handyman or company without a license can leave you with an invalid contract and open to liability and a world of problems.
 Even 'small projects' require a license.
 Working without a license can be punishable by fines and jail time.
 Also, those companies working without the proper licenses are not only breaking the law, they are undermining companies who are playing by the rules!

-Don't just take someones word for it.
+Don't just take someone's word for it.
 Ask to see the license and insurance certificate.
 Maryland, Virginia, and DC have websites where you can check the status of a license.
-So often we here horror stories from customer's who didn't check a license or insurance and ended up with no recourse when problems occurred.
+So often we hear horror stories from customers who didn't check a license or insurance and ended up with no recourse when problems occurred.
 All it would have taken was 3 clicks to a website!

 6. Never pay more than 30% down on a contract.
 In some states (Maryland for one) it is illegal to ask for more than 30% as a deposit.
 Unless the company needs to order a specific material or product, be very suspicious of any company who asks for more than 30% up front.

-7. Remember what your Mom told you: If it is too good to be true, than it probably is!
-If a contractor tells you something that sounds too good, than do your research, because it probably is too good to be true.
+7. Remember what your Mom told you: If it is too good to be true, then it probably is!
+If a contractor tells you something that sounds too good, then do your research, because it probably is too good to be true.